 We need your support to show the world how science and engineering students at the University of Colorado are improving our world.
 The team is seeking donations and sponsorships to assist with project and travel costs.
 CU iGEM donations or contact Dr. Brian DeDecker with sponsorship inquires.

-Applications are available in the spring for next year's team and a preparatory iGEM based course is offered spring semesters.
+Applications are available in the spring for next year's team and a preparatory iGEM based course is offered.
 If interested, please contact the iGEM faculty sponsor, Dr. Brian DeDecker.

 CU iGEM team sponsors (click on logo for link)